Alex has a BFA in Digital Media from Otis College of Art and Design in Los Angeles.

 I always liked to draw so it’s something that I pictured doing for the rest of my life.

-Did you studio illustration at college (if so where)?
+Did you study illustration at college (if so where)?

 I graduated at Otis College of Art and Design, and studied concept art.